chris-dura/code-guides/README.md

 Generally, you should leave _**all**_ code better off than when you started, so if you find code that violates any of the rules in these guides while completing your story... clean it up.
 And, *if practical*, clean up commits should be separate from story commits.

+## Human readable
+Code is written and maintained by people.
+Ensure your code is descriptive, well commented, and approachable by others.
+Great code comments convey context or purpose.
+Be sure to write in complete sentences for larger comments and succinct phrases for general notes.

 ## Indentation

 Soft tabs of four (4) spaces should be used to indent code.